 Here are a few common debt relief methods to consider:

-It’s easy to miss payments and lose track of your expenses when you have to keep up with a lot of bills every month.
+It’s easy to miss payments and lose track of your expenses when you have to keep up with numerous bills every month.
 To make repayment easier, you could consider consolidating your debt into a single monthly payment.
 Plus, you may be able to secure a better interest rate, get lower monthly payments or pay off debt faster when you consolidate.

 Here are a few common debt consolidation options: